 Start the Apache Flink Cluster on Mac OS

-In the terminal, run the cluster with following command.
+In the terminal, run the cluster with the following command.

-If it is successful then you will see a cluster started message and the cluster will run in the background.
+If it is successful then you will see a cluster start to message and the cluster will run in the background.

 Then simply go to the localhost:8081 to access the Flink UI Dashboard.